jase88/publish-gitlab-release/README.md

 #### `-t, --token` _(required)_

 Gitlab API token.
 Unfortunately the `CI_JOB_TOKEN` has not enough rights, so that a personal access token or a project access token is required.
 Go to your project settings and then _Access Tokens_.
-Create a token with the scope _api_.
+Create a token with the scope _api_ and add it to _variables_ under the section _CI/CD_.

 #### `--ref` _(optional)_